-WWF at World Economic ForumAdd your voice
+WWF at World Economic Forum 2023

 The World Economic Forum Annual Meeting is the only yearly gathering that brings together leaders of global society.
-The heads and members of more than 100 governments, top executives of the 1,000 foremost global companies, leaders of international organizations and relevant non-governmental organizations, the most prominent cultural, societal and thought leaders, and the disruptive voices of the Forum’s Young Global Leaders, Global Shapers and Technology Pioneers come together at the beginning of each year to define priorities and shape global, industry and regional agendas.
+The heads and members of more than 100 governments, top executives of the 1,000 foremost global companies, leaders of international organizations and relevant non-governmental organizations, the most prominent cultural, societal and thought leaders, and the disruptive voices of the Forum’s Young Global Leaders, Global Shapers and Technology Pioneers come together each year to define priorities and shape global, industry and regional agendas.

-WWF at Davos 2020
+WWF at Davos 2023

 1. Commit to nature